We don’t support this browser anymore.

 The iron ore portfolio is set to expand with the Vale deal adding a fresh resource base to the Minas-Rio mine.
 We like the deal, it gives access to higher-grade ore which is not only more attractive to buyers but should also lead to lower costs.
 But it’s a long way off, so not something likely to have an impact anytime soon.

 Then there’s Woodsmith, an exciting crop nutrient asset currently in the early stages of development.
-The breaks have been put on, and investment is set to slow from previous plans.
+The breaks have been put on, the asset value impaired once again, and investment is set to slow from previous plans.
 We think this is another good move, the best outcome is for Anglo to bring on a partner to share in the development costs, and the risks.

 Sentiment around Anglo before all the offer talk came along was questionable, after production cuts and struggling performance from some of its assets.
 We think the new strategy has a good chance at unlocking value, and the proposition of a more streamlined Anglo focused on copper and iron ore is attractive.